shmoocon/proceedings-2015/editors_note.md

 # Editor's Note

+In 2014 James Arlen, the original ShmooCon Proceedings Editor, wrote the following in his Editor's Note:

-Like many of my interactions with Bruce Potter, I find myself having to do something that I said would be a good idea.
+>Like many of my interactions with Bruce Potter, I find myself having to do something that I said would be a good idea.

-**One of these days, I’ll learn.**
+>**One of these days, I’ll learn.**

-It is my great pleasure to have contributed to the creation of the Proceedings of ShmooCon 2014.
-I hope that this book will be a source of inspiration and reference material for our industry for many years to come.
+> It is my great pleasure to have contributed to the creation of the Proceedings of ShmooCon 2014.
+I hope that this book will be a source of inspiration and reference material for our industry for many years to come. - *James Arlen January 6, 2014*

-James Arlen
-*January 6, 2014*
+I find myself in the exact same situation on the exact same day 2 years later.
+I took over the Proceedings in 2015 after pestering Heidi (and James) constantly about when they would be released.

+Rob Fuller
+*Jan 6 2016*